 Australian land managers are beginning to discover the important roles fungi play in healthy ecosystems.
 Australian fungi are different from those in other countries in the same way that our plants, animals and other species differ.
 Despite this, Australia lacks a practical guide for land managers for conservation and restoration focused management.
 Restoration guides from other countries are therefore at best less applicable and at worst may suggest the incorporation of fungi from other regions and other countries, which is likely to be detrimental to our Australian landscapes and species.
 Our guide will focus on integrating fungi into current management tool kits.
-We know that healthy bushlands are resilient due to the myriad of interactions between our plants, animals, fungi and microbes.
+We know that healthy bushlands are resilient due to the myriad of interactions between our animals, fungi, plants and microbes.

-We want to share …
+We will share …

-- providers of food and habitat for animals
+providers of food & habitat for animals

-- recyclers of nutrients
+recyclers of nutrients

-- why not are all fungal diseases bad
+why not all fungal diseases are bad

-- interactions that drive soil structure and health
+interactions that drive soil structure and health

-- how fungi are connected to other life
+how fungi are connected to other life

-- diseases & weedy fungi
+diseases & weedy fungi

-- fire and fungi
+fire & fungi

-- fungi and soil
+fungi & soil

-- logs and litter vs mulch
+logs & litter vs mulch

 Together this will provide practical knowledge and a guide for land managers.